 Some women might also suffer from diastasis recti, also known as abdominal separation.
 Diastasis recti can interfere with the strengthening of the abdomen muscles and cause the belly to “pooch.”
 Our physical therapists use the latest evidence-based clinical knowledge in the field to identify and treat this condition.

-PREP Performance Center can help mothers deal with pre- and post-natal pains as their bodies experience the effects of pregnancy and childbirth.
+PREP Performance Center can help mothers for Pre Post Natal Pain Relief as their bodies experience the effects of pregnancy and childbirth.
 Our Chicago physical therapists will also help in addressing any problems that may arise during this time.